Victoria Alexandra

 (piano & voice), Chatham Kiwanis Festival (voice), and the Greater Toronto Music Festival (piano, voice & strings).

-As a member of the Ontario Registered Music Teachers’ Association, Victoria continued to teach piano, voice and theoretical
+As a member of the ORMTA and NATS, Victoria continued to teach piano, voice and various theoretical

 subjects privately in various studio locations across North America.
 She is also an active member of NATS (National Association